Minkowski Tensors of Anisotropic Spatial Structure: Abstract

 \section{Abstract}

-We describe a novel approach to morphology and anisotropy analysis of complex spatial structure using tensor-valued Minkowski functionals, the so-called {\em Minkowski tensors}.
-Minkowski tensors are generalizations of the well-known scalar Minkowski functionals and are explicitly sensitive to anisotropic aspects of morphology, relevant for example for elastic moduli or permeability of porous materials.
-We provide explicit linear-time algorithms to compute these measures for three-dimensional shapes given by triangulations of their bounding surface, including triangulations obtained from experimental gray-scale image data by isosurface extraction.
-Eigenvalue ratios of Minkowski tensors provide a robust and versatile definition of intrinsic anisotropy.
-This analysis is applied to bio-polymer networks under shear and to cellular complexes of dense bead packs.
+This article describes the theoretical foundation of and explicit algorithms for a novel approach to morphology and anisotropy analysis of complex spatial structure using tensor-valued Minkowski functionals, the so-called {\em Minkowski tensors}.
+Minkowski tensors are generalisations of the well-known scalar Minkowski functionals and are explicitly sensitive to anisotropic aspects of morphology, relevant for example for elastic moduli or permeability of microstructured materials.
+Here we derive explicit linear-time algorithms to compute these tensorial measures for three-dimensional shapes.
+These apply to representations of any object that can be represented by a triangulation of its bounding surface; their application is illustrated for the polyhedral Voronoi cellular complexes of jammed sphere configurations, and for triangulations of a biopolymer fibre network obtained by confocal microscopy.
+The article further bridges the substantial notational and conceptual gap between the different but equivalent approaches to scalar or tensorial Minkowski functionals in mathematics and in physics, hence making the mathematical measure theoretic method more readily accessible for future application in the physical sciences.